-Click on any of the images below to download a full copy of our publications in .pdf or .ppt format.
+Click on any of the images below to download a full copy of our publications in PDF format.

 Person or Number is a 2012 publication, jointly compiled by Nasc, Crosscare Migrant Project and Doras Luimní.
 The report, which examines the barriers experienced by immigrant residents of Ireland when they apply for social protection was launched by Minister for Social Protection, Joan Burton, TD and Noeline Blackwell, Director of FLAC, the Free Legal Advice Centre, on 21 February 2012.